esh-dev257/Dooduel/README.md

 # Dooduel

 A real-time multiplayer draw-and-vote game.
-Players take turns drawing a prompt, then vote anonymously on each other's work.
-Built with React, Express, and Socket.IO.
+Players simultaneously draw a secret prompt, then vote anonymously on each other's artwork.
+Built with React, Express, and Socket.IO — no database, no accounts.

 ---